 The estimated cost of attendance reflects estimated expenses for the nine month academic year.
 Standard expenses include the cost of

 , in addition to room and board and other living expenses based on where you plan to live while in school.
-Enrollment fees during 2012-13 are $46 per unit plus $18 Health Fee each semester.
+Enrollment fees during 2014-15 are $46 per unit plus $19 Health Fee each semester.
 Students who are enrolled less than half-time are only allowed costs for

 |Books & Supplies||$1,740||$1,740 |

 | $ 11,900||$18,700|

 Additional expenses that may be added to the standard student budget are the cost of child care or the cost of the purchase of a computer or the cost of materials and supplies for certain

 How Do I Demonstrate Financial Need?

 The information you and your family submitted on the FAFSA form will be used to complete a "needs analysis".
 The total income (taxable and untaxable), the number of people in the household, other family members (excluding parents) attending college, and any assets are all factors that will be used to determine an expected family contribution, referred to as EFC.
 The EFC is the estimate of what you (and parents, if applicable) are expected to contribute to your cost of attendance.
 To determine your financial need, the

 , loans and student employment.
 However, due to limited funds, some students may have need that cannot be met through any type of financial aid resulting in "unmet need."
 Once the financial need is established and the student is eligible for financial aid, the total amount of assistance received, including

 What If My Circumstances Change?

 The income information provided on the

-is income for the 2011 calendar year.
+is income for the 2013 calendar year.
 It is possible that income information may change significantly from one year to the next due to loss of job, reduction in working hours, divorce, disability or other circumstances that result in a loss or reduction of income.
-If your income for 2012 will change significantly from 2011 income, you may wish to complete the Special Circumstances appeal form to document the change in circumstances.
+If your income for 2014 will change significantly from 2013 income, you may wish to complete the Special Circumstances appeal form to document the change in circumstances.
 Check with the Financial Aid Office for details on the Special Circumstances procedures.
-Although your special circumstances may be considered on appeal, remember you must still complete the 2012-13 FAFSA with your 2011 income information before any corrections or reconsideration can be applied.
+Although your special circumstances may be considered on appeal, remember you must still complete the 2014-15 FAFSA with your 2013 income information before any corrections or reconsideration can be applied.